-Jerry Seinfeld Signs $100m Deal With Netflix, Denied Entry To Obama’s Party
+Jerry Seinfeld Signs $100 Million Deal With Netflix, Denied Entry To Obama’s Party

 The future of Jerry Seinfeld’s hit sitcom Seinfeld remains unknown, but it’s expected that if the comedian delivers good ratings on his other Netflix projects, the streaming service would consider making Seinfeld fully available on its service, too.

-Hulu now remains the streaming home for Seinfeld, while it was Sony’s streaming service Crackle that had initially served as the home for the sitcom.
+Hulu now remains the streaming home for Seinfeld, while it was Sony’s streaming service, Crackle, that had initially served as the home for the sitcom.
 Sources close to Netflix claim the price tag of Netflix’s deal with Jerry Seinfeld reached $100 million.

-Jerry Seinfeld nearly missed the outgoing U.S. President Barack Obama’s farewell party held last Saturday, according to E!
+Jerry Seinfeld nearly missed the outgoing U.S. president Barack Obama’s farewell party held last Saturday, according to E!
 Online.
 Seinfeld, whose birth name is Jerome, was invited to the party but security wouldn’t let him in.

 Jerry Seinfeld was almost turned away from Obama’s party because his ID has says ‘Jerome’ https://t.co/CYykE9lTiy pic.twitter.com/nsILe3BZ5T